What is Computershare?

 causing others to quickly (and fearfully!) run away from it.

-Compared to the online brokerages (TD Ameritrade, Vanguard, Schwab), Computershare has
+Compared to the online brokerages (Robinhood, Vanguard, Charles Schwab), Computershare has

 remarkably little in common.
-In fact, Computershare is not even a brokerage company.
-Computershare is a stock transfer agent, which means that
+In fact, Computershare is not a brokerage firm.
+Computershare is a stock transfer agent.
+This means that

-they simply keep the corporate shareholder records.
+the company keeps the corporate shareholder records.
 They work as a link to connect the individual stockholder to the holding company, itself.
-This

 Computershare is an Australian-based company which considers itself to have "grown into the world's foremost transfer agent and investor services